 Rust on the chains can lead to a variety of problems that make it more difficult to pedal.
 The rust from the chains may lead to debris and rust in the rest of the drivetrain, including the derailleur, cogs and chainrings.

-Cleaning and lubricating your chain are essential parts of bike maintenance.
+Cleaning your bike chain and lubricating your chain are essential parts of bike maintenance.
 Without frequent cleaning, the gunk on a bicycle chain may promote rusting.
 Lubrication is also necessary for protecting against corrosion and reducing friction.

 If rust has already appeared, it may be too late to save your bike chain.
 Consider replacing the chain to improve the performance of your bike and keep up with maintenance on the new chain.